denyahnov/robocup_2023/EngineeringJournal.md

 <img src="https://user-images.githubusercontent.com/60083582/227100512-e9f32a52-ba2e-4808-a4f3-4d94c4be7d3c.png" width="300" height="300" />

 This year, we challenged ourselves by using a [BBR IRSeeker](https://irseeker.buildingblockrobotics.com/) which allowed us to have 360 degree infrared vision with just 1 EV3 port used.
-We had no previous experience using these sensors and built our [own wrapper](https://github.com/denyahnov/ir-seeker) based on limited online documentation for easy use of the sensor.
+We had no previous experience using these sensors and through trial and error built our [own wrapper](https://github.com/denyahnov/ir-seeker) based on limited online documentation for easy use of the sensor.

 We use the compass for reading our angle which is used in straightening ourselves as well as curving at the opponent goal.
 We use an  Ultrasonic positioned on the side of our robots to read our position on the field horizontally.
 This helps the robot figure out where it is on the field at all times.
+We also use a touch sensor to hit the crossbar of our goal for a defender robot to know it's position.

 | **Motor**         |  **Pros**                     |  **Cons**                           |
 |------------------ | ----------------------------- | ------------------------------------|